citrix/citrix-hypervisor-ddk/docs/testing-and-certification.md

 # Testing and certification

-XenServer uses a modified Linux kernel that is similar but not identical to the kernel distributed by a popular Linux distribution.
-In contrast, the XenServer control domain is currently based on a different distribution.
-In addition, the 32 bit XenServer control domain kernel is running above the 80K lines of code that are the 64 bit Xen hypervisor itself.
+Citrix Hypervisor uses a modified Linux kernel that is similar but not identical to the kernel distributed by a popular Linux distribution.
+In contrast, the Citrix Hypervisor control domain is currently based on a different distribution.
+In addition, the 32 bit Citrix Hypervisor control domain kernel is running above the 80K lines of code that are the 64 bit Xen hypervisor itself.
 While Citrix is very confident in the stability of the hypervisor, its presence represents a different software installation